 The Military Family Research Institute aims to engage in timely, relevant and evidence-based communications that help educate and inform our partners about the needs and issues surrounding military families.
 Members of the media can use this area of our website to learn more about MFRI, connect with knowledgeable experts, get information on programs and policies, and arrange an interview with our director.

-MFRI's 2012 Executive Report will give you more insight into our strategic projects, research and outreach.
-You may also request a copy of MFRI's 2012 Annual Report by sending us an email at email@example.com including your name, title, organization, mailing address and email address.
+MFRI's 2013 Executive Report will give you more insight into our strategic projects, research and outreach.
+The 2014 Annual Report will be released shortly and if you’d like to receive a copy, please send us an email at email@example.com including your name, title, organization, mailing address and email address.

 Frequently Asked Questions about MFRI

 What is the Military Family Research Institute (MFRI)?

 The Military Family Research Institute is a collaborative research and outreach organization that works closely with partners and collaborators to improve the lives of service members and their families.
 Guided by five strategic goals, MFRI is a vibrant learning organization dedicated to supporting, strengthening and influencing the infrastructures, policies and program that affect these families while generating important new knowledge about them.
 MFRI is located at Purdue University in West Lafayette, Ind.

 The goal of the Military Family Research Institute (MFRI) at Purdue University is to create meaningful relationships that bring organizations together in support of military families.
 Working with researchers and practitioners from both the military and civilian communities, MFRI strives to develop outreach and research programs grounded in scientific evidence.